ScarlettDixon/6-Personal-Code/README.md

 Starts and stops the printer service as that can be a good foothold into the system if left open.
 ##### ScreenSwap -
 For when switching between screens, software exists already to do this but greater control without unnecessary processes was deemed useful.
+##### FindLast -
+This script is used to add a number of shortcuts for editing the latest changed file within a directory, including echoing details about that file, changing to that directory and adding the file or whole directory to be added to git.

 ---
 ### Projects -